-As Forrester Research states in its “The Rise of Industry Cloud Solutions” report, “Horizontal business applications — as mature as they are — don’t fully support industry-specific workflows that span the front and back office.”
+“Horizontal business applications — as mature as they are — don’t fully support industry-specific workflows that span the front and back office.”

 In its report, “Wealth Managers: Run, Don’t Walk, to the Cloud,” Celent also emphasizes the importance of industry-specific cloud solutions for wealth managers: “To compete, they

 must leverage cloud capabilities that leverage a more flexible, agile ecosystem for deploying new and innovative solutions … the business case is clear, and wealth managers will continue to feel the pressure not only from incumbent competitors but fintech challengers and rapidly changing consumer digital preferences accelerated by Covid-19.
 Over the next two years, wealth managers are projecting to have 85% of workload moved to the cloud.”

 - daptable and extensible, allowing organizations to only access what they need today and adapt as they grow.

 - ontinuous innovation allows firms to digitize processes that span silos of data.